-CAUTION: If you suspect the monitoring environment is not a fresh air area, use the calibration kit and the zero air calibration cylinder to introduce "fresh air" to the sensor and verify an accurate zero setting.
-See "Calibration" on page 18 for instructions on using a zero air calibration cylinder for setting the zero reading.
+CAUTION: If you suspect the presence of carbon monoxide or an abnormal oxygen concentration in the monitoring environment, use the calibration kit and the zero air calibration cylinder to introduce "fresh air" to the sensor and verify an accurate zero setting.
+See "Calibration, Oxygen Sensor" on page 23 and "Calibration, CO Sensor" on page 24 for instructions on using a zero air calibration cylinder for setting the zero reading.

-- 1. Verify that the sample-draw detector is sampling a fresh air environment (environment known to be free of toxic gasses). - 2.
-Open the housing door. - 3.
-Set a voltmeter to measure in the millivolt (mV) range. - 4.
-Plug the voltmeter leads into the test points on the amplifier.
+- 1. Verify that the sample-draw detector is sampling a fresh air environment (environment known to be free of toxic gas and of normal oxygen concentration, 20.9%). - 2.
+Open the housing door.

+- 3. Set a voltmeter to measure in the millivolt (mV) range. - 4.
+Plug the voltmeter leads into the test points on the CO amplifier.
 Plug the positive lead into the red (+) test point; plug the negative lead into the black (-) test point. - 5.
-Verify a voltmeter reading of $100 \text{ mV} (\pm 2 \text{ mV})$.

-- 6. If necessary, use a small flat-blade screwdriver to adjust the zero potentiometer until the voltmeter reading is 100 mV (± 2 mV). - 7.
-Remove the voltmeter leads from the test points. - 8.
-Close the housing door.
+Verify a voltmeter reading of $100 \text{ mV} (\pm 2 \text{ mV})$. - 6.
+If necessary, use a small flat-blade screwdriver to adjust the zero potentiometer until the voltmeter reading is 100 mV (± 2 mV). - 7.
+Remove the voltmeter leads from the CO amplifier's test points. - 8.
+Close the housing door. - 9.
+Verify a reading of 20.9% for the oxygen channel on the controller display screen.